Keto Diet Mastery: Your Comprehensive Guide to The Ketogenic Diet

 Can Help Control Food Cravings

-We’ve discussed why the keto diet is beneficial for fat loss, but another way it can contribute to weight loss is by balancing your blood sugar levels, which reduces cravings for carbs (26).
+We’ve discussed why the keto diet supports fat loss, but another way it promotes weight loss is by balancing your blood sugar levels, which reduces cravings for carbs (13).
 Since high fat foods are also richer and more satiating than carbs, you’ll also feel full with smaller portions.

 Can Boost Metabolism